processing/p5.js-web-editor/contributing.md

 The issue number in this case is "333."
 The word *Fixes* is magical; GitHub will automatically close the issue when your pull request is merged.

-To create a PR you need to push your branch to the origin remote and then press the buttons on GitHub.
+To create a pull request(PR), you first need to push your branch to the origin remote, and then press the button on GitHub in your forked repository.

 Push your changes：